You are using an ad blocker...

 It’s Your Turn

 What do you think?
-Are these five functions applicable in today’s management?
+Are these five functions of management applicable in today’s management?
 Has leadership changed on these points?

 - Fayol, H. (1917).
 General and Industrial Management.
 Dunod et E. Pinat.